r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 Regardless, you and I both well know that the wicked must pay for their misdeeds in the next life.
 That is karma.

 **???:**
-So when your connection to {(M) him /(F) her} bears fruit...I expect you to work like a dog without complaint.
+So when your connection to [♂ him /♀ her] bears fruit...I expect you to work like a dog without complaint.
 Understand?

 **Kama:**
 Tch...So this is one last bit of salt in the wounds, huh?
 Fine, whatever.